jackdawe/MBP/README.md

 a) Learning the forward model

-b) Finding the optimal sequence of actions using the forward model and a Gradient Based Planner (GBP)
+b) Finding the optimal sequence of actions using the forward model and a Gradient Based Planner (GBP) (Currently working on that)

 c) Learning a policy network for faster inference